ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part3.md

 Writing asynchronous JavaScript code used to be painful due to the number of callbacks required to handle chained asynchronous calls.
 This is affectionately known as _callback hell_.
 Then came the various Promise libraries that alleviated this issue a lot, but were not fully compatible with each other.
-ES6 standardizes the `Promise` interface so that all implementations (ES6's own included) can happily coexist.
+ES6 standardizes the {% jsdoc Promise %}
+interface so that all implementations (ES6's own included) can happily coexist.

-In Scala a similar concept is the `Future`.
+In Scala a similar concept is the {% scaladoc concurrent.Future %}.
 On the JVM, futures can be used for both parallel and asynchronous processing, but under Scala.js only the latter is possible.
 Like the `Promise` a `Future` is a placeholder object for a value that may not yet exist.
 Both `Promise` and `Future` can complete successfully, providing a value, or fail with an error/exception.
 Let's look at a typical use case of fetching data from server using Ajax.

 {% columns %}
 {% column 6 ES6 %}